Dumsor Alert: ECG Shares Maintenance Power Cuts Schedule for Next Week Starting June 22

 Source: Facebook

-ECG shares urgent safety tips for the rainy season
+ECG shares safety tips for rainy season

-The Electricity Company of Ghana has shared tips to Ghanaians on how to stay safe during rainstorms and protect appliances in their homes.
+Meanwhile, the Electricity Company of Ghana has shared tips to Ghanaians on how to stay safe during rainstorms and protect appliances in their homes.

 The 2026 rainy season commenced in May with several massive rainstorms and thunderstorms pummeling the country.